Srijansarkar17/Ultra-Low-Latency-Market-Microstructure-Simulator-Real-Time-Execution-Engine/README.md

 true → taker was a seller (price moved down / hit the bid)

 false → taker was a buyer (price moved up / lifted the ask)

+### Order Book Engine
+What the Order Book Engine does (in simple words)

+It takes DepthDiff events and maintains:

+- Current bids (price → quantity)

+- Current asks (price → quantity)

+- Correct sequence order

+- Detects missed updates

+Outputs:

+- Best bid

+- Best ask

+- Spread

+- (later) imbalance, microprice

+This is exactly what real HFT feed handlers do.